netaddictionsrl/django-maat/docs/index.rst

 This will, as a matter of fact, denormalize the *current* order of the objects.

-Now you can finally retrieve your objects, for example in a Django view:
+Now you can finally retrieve your objects, for example in a Django view, using a ``maat`` handler that is automatically attached to the model class:

 .. code-block:: python